BV-BRC/BV-BRC-Docs/docroot/tutorial/blast/blast.md

 The **B**asic **L**ocal **A**lignment **S**earch **T**ool (BLAST)[1] is an algorithm and program for comparing primary biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA and/or RNA sequences.
 A BLAST search allows a researcher to compare a subject protein or nucleotide sequence (called a **query**) with a library or database of sequences, and identify database sequences that resemble the query sequence above a certain threshold.
 An excellent resource on BLAST is provided by Madden[2].

 ## Creating a folder to hold the BLAST job and related data
-Please refer to the Assembly service tutorial for instructions on creating a folder in the BV-BRC (./genome_assembly/assembly.html).
+Please refer to the [Assembly Service Tutorial](./genome_assembly/assembly.html) for instructions on creating a folder in the BV-BRC.

 ## Locating the BLAST Service App